rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 #### Old Style and Humanist

 Old Style and Humanist fonts mimic the stroke of a pen, with proportions similar to traditional Roman lettering.
-Old Style fonts are serifs, as they have a traditional and fancy heir to them.
+Old Style fonts are serifs and have a traditional and fancy heir to them.
 However, Humanist fonts are sans serifs, which borrow from Roman proportions (same as Old Style).
 These fonts often have a diagonal stress (rather than vertical) which emulates caligraphy, a low contrast, and serifs with prominent brackets.
 Usually, these fonts have a tall x-height.
 Despite being sans serifs, Humanist fonts still clearly have a caligraphic influence.
 Humanist fonts have more contrast than most sans serifs, and feature wide apertures as well.

 Example: [Goudy Bookletter 1911](https://fonts.google.com/specimen/Goudy+Bookletter+1911) (serif) [Merriweather Sans](https://fonts.google.com/specimen/Merriweather+Sans) (sans serif)